 Pescador Island is Panagsama’s most popular island because of its clear water and healthy corals.
 It has a wide variety of fish species which makes it perfect for snorkeling and diving.
 You can see this islet in front of Panagsama Beach.

-The Sardine Run is visible all year round, but do not forget the Philippines is facing the Pacific, and sometimes experience the most notorious typhoons.
+The Sardine Run in Moalboal is visible all year round, but do not forget the Philippines is facing the Pacific, and sometimes experience the most notorious typhoons.
 During this time, millions of sardines migrate to Moalboal to mate.
 This is a popular event among tourists and locals alike because it is a spectacular sight to see.
 If you do not want to join a boat tour, you can also see the sardines from Panagsama Beach itself.

 In addition to the activities mentioned above, there are also plenty of other things to do in Panagsama Beach.
 You can go on a hike to Osmeña Peak, visit Tumalog Falls, go canyoneering in Kawasan Falls, or explore Moalboal’s caves and cliffs.
 There are also several day tours that can be arranged through the dive shops in Panagsama Beach.